hsutter/cppfront/docs/cpp2/expressions.md

 ## `is` — safe type/value queries

 An `x is C` expression allows safe type and value queries, and evaluates to `true` if `x` matches constraint `C`.
-It supports both static and dynamic queries, including customization, with support for standard library types like `std::variant`, `std::optional`, `std::expected`, and `std::any` provided out of the box.
+It supports both static and dynamic queries, including customization, with support for standard library dynamic types like `std::variant`, `std::optional`, `std::expected`, and `std::any` provided out of the box.

 There are two kinds of `is`: